ckarfusehr/gelpy/README.md

 ### Unorganized thoughts:
 * implement another peak finding algorithm, whichis based on inflection point detection of a spline fitted function?
 * Smooth the data considerably before detecting and determining peaks.
+* add util functions to crop, splot and rotate images.
+So people can come in directly with their recorded images.

 ### Publish to pypi and conda